hydrargyrum/junkyard/README.md

 - merge_iterables.py: python function to merge several sorted iterables into a single big sorted iterable, on the fly
 - prettytable-markdown.py: for python prettytable lib, how to output markdown tables
 - prettytable-unicode.py: for python prettytable lib, how to output unicode tables
+- print-all-termcaps.zsh: for zsh, print all termcap names and values (in hex, with `xxd(1)`, for readability)
 - reminder-am-pm-times.rst: a cheatsheet for the unintuitive AM/PM times
 - requests-get-server-ip-in-response.py: for python requests lib, how to get the server ip address in the Response object
 - sorted_filenames.py: for python, sort filenames "for humans", not merely with ASCII order